Peringottukara

-History
+Peringottukara is a village in the western coastal side of India, located on the western side of Thrissur district, Kerala.
+The village is much famous for Vishnumaya Temples.

 Peringottukara was visited by Sree Narayana Guru who founded Sree Somashekhara Temple, a Shiva temple in 1919.

-Festivals
+Temples

 Peringottukara is the place where Peringottukara Ulsavam takes place.
 The temple committee also runs a Lower Primary School.
 The Peringottukara Ulsavam is considered as one of the major festivals of Thrissur.

-Peringottukara is divided into four segments such as Vadakkummuri, Thekkummuri, Padinjattummuri, and Kizhakkummri.
-Another temple is Thiruvanikavu Temple, a Bhagawati Temple.
 The ulsavam happens every year in Malayalam month Makaram on Aswati Nakshatra.
 People from various places get here for the blessings of Devi.
-Peringottukara holds two Cinema theaters, a supermarket, a high school, and many more which helped a lot in her reputation.
+Another temple is Thiruvanikavu Temple, a Bhagawati Temple.

+There are Chathan Seva temples at Peringottukara, such as Avanangattilkalari Sree Vishnumaya temple, and Devasthanam, Kanadi Kavu, among these Avanangattu Kalari is the biggest and oldest Temple.
+A Shiva Parvathy Vishnumaya Terracotta Statue in Kerala is situated in front of the Peringottukara Devasthanam, its height is 52 ft.

+Town

+Peringottukara is divided into four segments such as Vadakkummuri, Thekkummuri, Padinjattummuri, and Kizhakkummri.
+Peringottukara village includes kizhakkumuri, vadakkumuri, and peringottukara center.

+Peringottukara village has main two junctions, the four-way junction, and three-way junction.
+The four-way junction has a petrol pump, three-star hotel, hypermarket, nationalized bank, co-operative banks, and grocery stores.
+Peringottukara 3-way junction also has the same facilities.
+Peringottukara holds two Cinema theaters, a supermarket, a high school.

 Visit of Sree Narayana Guru 1903

 In 1903, K. S. Krishna Thandan invited Sree Narayana Guru and N. Kumaran Asan to Peringuttukara.
 On 23 January, they reached Karattuparambil Tharavadu, Krishna Thandan's residence.
-The next day of his visit to this thiyya Tharavadu he demolished the Bhagavathi Temple where the family members worshiped.
-That was a clear message to those who are worshiping gods who want animal sacrifice.
+On the next day of his visit, he demolished the Bhagavathi Temple where the family members worshiped.
+That was a message to those who want animal sacrifice.
 In this temple Every year they used to sacrifice more than 200 Roosters during the time of festivals.
 (K.R Achuthan M.A B.L, author of the first history of Somasekhara Temple).
 After this historic demolishing of bad faith, Guru called for a meeting.
 N.Kumaran Asan presided over the meeting and in this meeting a society was formed to spread Guru's principles "One Caste, One Religion, One God".
 The name of this society was Sree Narayana Guru Smaraka Samajam.
 K.S.
 Krishna Thandan and Thandassery Kunjayyappan were the promoters of the society.
 After staying a week at Karattuprambil Tharavadu, Guru and his disciple Asan went back to Moothakunnam after visiting other Thiyya Tharavadus like Thandassery (Kizhakkummury), Adipparambil (Valappad), Pokkanchery, Thachappally (Engandiyur) and Vazhoor.

 After three months, Guru sent his first disciple Shivalinkadas to Peringottukara.
 According to K.R.
 Achuthan it happened the following July.
 Sivalinkadas stayed at Krishna Thandan's residence and started the collection of funds to construct an Ashramam (the holy place where Hindu Saints live).
 The construction of Sree Narayana Asrama was completed in 1906.
 During this time Guru visited Peringottukara again and again and helped people to free themselves from castism and untouchability.